linsyking/vg151-docs/source/l9/lab9.rst

       - a number:
           put it into the output queue
       - an operator o1:
-          while (o2 has greater precedence than o1 or they have the same precedence and o1 is left-associative): pop o2 from the operator stack into the output queue push o1 onto the operator stack
+          while (there is an operator o2 at the top of the operator stack, and (o2 has greater precedence than o1 or they have the same precedence)): pop o2 from the operator stack into the output queue push o1 onto the operator stack

   /* After the while loop, pop the remaining items from the operator stack into the output queue. */ while there are tokens on the operator stack:
       pop the operator from the operator stack onto the output queue